 If you want to go deeper with this as a tool, you can place a dot within the triangle indicating how to balance the 3 sides.
 Remember we mentioned that all 3 are present in every product, just at different levels.

 Think about the focus by placing the dot.
 The closer it is to one side, the more focus is on that particular activity.
 Some say, “That’s easy, just put the dot in the middle”.
-While that seems obvious, that means nothing is important, so make it generic and excel in nothing.
+While that seems obvious, that means nothing is important — meaning generic, or to excel at nothing.

 It’s when we think about the engineering required for high Quality that we understand the trade-offs with Performance and Cost.
 The Triangle of Achievable Engineering becomes a pointer for our thoughts.
 It’s there to make us think about what is really important, and what we’re willing to sacrifice to get it.
 So much of engineering is trade-off’s, and this triangle is a good tool to help guide decisions.

 Good luck with your projects and exploring the triangle.
 Until we discover the source of the mythical Unobtainium, there is always compromise and balance somewhere.